V-Sekai/manuals/features/05_build_games.md

-# Build games that can run in virtual reality rapidly and reliably
+# Build games that can run in virtual reality rapidly and robustly

 Content is key.